 Health Care Services and Reimbursement

-While still in its infancy, AI has already brought an explosion of disruptive new technologies to the health care industry—with much more to come.
-Machine learning is transforming how diseases are predicted and managed, and how patients are diagnosed and treated.
+Generative AI and machine learning applications are already transforming how diseases and conditions are predicted and managed and how patients are diagnosed and treated.
 AI drives dramatic advances in robotic surgery, remote telehealth services, and smart hospital rooms.
 It also revolutionizes the administrative side of health care, particularly the billing and coding of claims to governmental and private payers.
 However, most commentators and enforcement agencies anticipate increasing qui tam and governmental fraud claims as a result.

-Many of our clients are on the cutting edge of these advances, but the regulations they face raise more questions than answers in terms of how they comply.
-Old rules provide little guidance in the new context.
-These clients rely on Epstein Becker Green, a thought leader in the health care industry for more than 45 years, to help them develop AI-based products and steer these products through the approval processes of the Food and Drug Administration and other federal and state agencies.
-As existing payment schemes are reevaluated in light of AI-based services, we help clients navigate the new complexities of reimbursement from public and private payers.
+In responding to this transformation, clients rely on Epstein Becker Green, a thought leader in the health care industry for 50 years, to help them develop AI-based products and steer these products through the approval processes of the Food and Drug Administration (FDA) and other federal and state agencies.
+As claims-payment schemes are adapted to AI-based services, we help clients navigate the new complexities of reimbursement from public and private payers.
 And if clients face matters alleging AI-related harm or fraud against public or private payers (whether individual or class action cases or government enforcement actions), our lawyers offer the extensive arbitral and trial experience necessary for a successful defense.

-In addition, our affiliates, EBG Advisors and National Health Advisors, are advising clients on numerous AI issues—addressing business strategy, policy analysis, data analytics, regulatory compliance, performance improvement, and payment/reimbursement for services and technology.
+In addition, our affiliates, EBG Advisors and National Health Advisors, are advising clients on numerous AI issues—addressing business strategy, policy analysis, data analytics, regulatory compliance, privacy and data protection, performance improvement, and payment/reimbursement for services and technology.

 Data Privacy and Cybersecurity